Life cycle ritual: Cultural impact

 Following cultural standards, life cycle rituals are practiced based on specific beliefs and rites.
-Ones acceptance of their culture, and involvement with the society, is associated with their implementation of these practices.
-The structural functionalism is seen to maintain societies in a “steady state” and preserve a specific status quo.
+One's acceptance of their culture, and involvement with society, is associated with their implementation of these practices.
+The structural functionalism is seen to maintain societies in a "steady state" and preserve a specific status quo.
 Such practices relieve the stress individuals may be exposed to as a result of the significant changes and restructure they must undergo as a natural progression of growth.
 The rituals can assist in providing instruction and approval of the new roles that must subsequently be adopted.
 The resulting feeling of belonging also provides encouragement to not be disturbed or displaced by these changes, and instead welcome them as a part of life and affirm the social and moral values expressed.
 Hence, these sociocultural practices foster unity through communal actions.

 Modern-day changes

 In developed countries, as people live longer and become more affluent, there has been a shift in the practices of life cycle rituals.
-Newly conceptualized stages have emerged, such as “bridal shower”, “baby shower”, “bachelor/bachelorette party”, “mid-life” and “empty nest”.
+Newly conceptualized stages have emerged, such as "bridal shower", "baby shower", "bachelor/bachelorette party", "mid-life" and "empty nest".
 These celebrations are derived from evolving stages in a life and signify progression and change.
 They can be culminated and categorized under traditional classifications of the life cycle rituals, and represent the dynamic growth of society and culture in today's modern and technologically advanced world.

 Traditional rites have also been revived and expanded, specifically due to the influence and development of the women's movement demanding equal rights.
 Geffen states that this has resulted in mothers, as well as fathers, demanding inclusion in birth, adolescent and marriage rituals for themselves and for their sons and daughters.
 Such practices encourage unity and equality within society.
 They also shun previously held beliefs of the male sex being dominant and superior, and instead encourage more practices that celebrate the female sex on equal footing.